Logicalshift/flo_curves/STYLE.md

 ## Why be different?

-Really, the question is why not use a mechanical format with a tool like rustfmt?
-Isn't that easier?
+Really, the question most asked is going to be 'why not use a mechanical format with a tool like rustfmt?
+Isn't that easier?'

 Sometimes easier isn't the point.
 The problem with a mechanical styling is that it doesn't take the reader into account at all: we don't yet have software sophisticated enough to empathize with a reader and highlight what's important about an algorithm or try to show how different pieces of data flow through it.
 All these tools know how to do is change whitespace to match the structure of the language.
 This takes away a tool that can be used to communicate meaning, and programming languages are already a very hard medium to use to communicate in.